RodriMunoz96/Full-Stack-Open-Course/README.md

-# Full-Stack-Open-Course
+# Full-Stack-Open
-This is the repository for the full-stack course from Helsinki University
+Exercises of the "Full Stack Open" free course from the University of Helsinki